yifanc96/NonLinPDEs-GPsolver/README.md

 Code for the paper [Solving and Learning Nonlinear PDEs with Gaussian Processes](https://arxiv.org/abs/2103.12959)

 Packages required: [JAX](https://github.com/google/jax), [munch](https://github.com/Infinidat/munch)
-- JAX is used for automatic differentiation and vectorization of the constriction of Gram matrices, and the Gauss-Newton iteration.
-They can be avoid if the users supplement the derivatives manually.
+- [JAX](https://github.com/google/jax) is used for automatic differentiation and vectorization of the constriction of Gram matrices, and the Gauss-Newton iteration.
+It can be avoid if the users supplement the derivatives manually.
 - Note: Codes may plot some figures along with its execution.
-Please make sure latex is supported in the machine environment, otherwise you may need to change the plot configuration in the code manually.
+Please make sure *latex* is supported in the machine environment, otherwise you may need to change the plot configuration in the code manually.

-**For demonstration of use in solving PDEs and inverse problems covered in the paper**: run or modify the configuration dictionary in the following files
+### For demonstration of use in solving PDEs and inverse problems covered in the paper
+Run or modify the configuration dictionary in the following files
 - `main_demonstration_Elliptic.py`
 - `main_demonstration_Burgers.py`
 - `main_demonstration_Eikonal.py`
 - `main_demonstration_Darcy_flow2d.py`

-**For error curve analysis regarding the number of collocation points**: run or modify the configuration dictionary in the following
+### For error curve analysis regarding the number of collocation points
+Run or modify the configuration dictionary in the following
 - `main_elliptic_err_curve`
 - `main_Burgers_err_curve`
 - `main_Eikonal_err_curve`

-**The architecture of this code**:
+### The architecture of this code
 - `PDEs.py` contains PDEs classes with built-in methods that are used to run our algorithm, while InverseProblems.py contains the corresponding part for inverse problems
 - `sample_points.py` provides several ways of sampling collocation points; users can also provide their own setting of collocation points
 - `kernels.py` provides a collection of kernel functions and their derivatives